Russia–Ukraine relations: 2022

 On 18 October 2022, Sergey Surovikin, the commander of Russian forces in Ukraine, said in an interview with Russian media that "Our opponent is a criminal regime, while we and the Ukrainians are one people and want the same thing: for Ukraine to be a country that's friendly to Russia and independent from the West".

 In December 2022, Putin said that a war against Ukraine could be a "long process".
 Hundreds of thousands of people have been killed in the Russo-Ukrainian War since February 2022.
 In January 2023, Putin cited recognition of Russia's sovereignty over the occupied and annexed territories as a condition for peace talks with Ukraine.

 2023

-On 21 March 2023 the Ukrainian parliament passed a law that did forbid to have toponymy with names associated with Russia.
+On 21 March 2023 the Ukrainian parliament passed a law that forbade toponyms associated with Russia.
 In the law's explanatory note was stated this was "a ban on assigning geographic objects names that glorify, perpetuate, promote, or symbolize the occupying state."

 On 20 October 2023, the Verkhovna Rada initiated steps to ban the UOC due to its alleged ties with Russia.
 This came in spite of the UOC claiming it had severed ties with Moscow following Russia's invasion.

-On 31 October 2023, the President sponsored a bill in the Rada to terminate consular relations with Russia.
+On 31 October 2023, the president sponsored a bill in the Rada to terminate consular relations with Russia.

 On 15 December 2023, the Interior Ministry of Ukraine issued an arrest warrant for Patriarch Kirill, the Moscow-based head of the Russian Orthodox Church.
 It characterized him as "an individual in hiding from the bodies of pretrial investigation."